Pacifico Licutan: Life

-Litucan was a Yoruba—also referred to as the ethnic group Nagô, as opposed to the Hausa ethnicity—, the largest group of Muslims in Salvador or Bahia at the time.
+Licutan was a Yoruba—also referred to as the ethnic group Nagô, as opposed to the Hausa ethnicity—, the largest group of Muslims in Salvador or Bahia at the time.

-Litucan was a tobacco roller living in Salvador, Bahia, Brazil.
-He was owned by a doctor, Antonio Pinto de mesquite Varalle.
-Litucan was active in the Islamic community and was considered a mestre, or teacher in Portuguese, or alufa to the Yoruba, in his community.
-Attempts to buy Litucan and free him by his Islamic fellows and followers were ineffective, as they were refused twice.
+Licutan was a tobacco roller living in Salvador, Bahia, Brazil.
+He was owned by a doctor, Antonio Pinto de Mesquita Varalle.
+Licutan was active in the Islamic community and was considered a mestre, or teacher in Portuguese, or alufa to the Yoruba, in his community.
+Attempts to buy Licutan and free him by his Islamic fellows and followers were ineffective, as they were refused twice.
 When his owner died he was seized and imprisoned in November 1834, to be sold away in order to service debts of his deceased master.

 As a Nagô, he came from an area now known as Southern Nigeria.
 Despite only making up 4.5% of Brazilian slaves, Nagô people were influential in the Afro-Brazilian community in general and in Bahia particularly, and were also often Muslim, contributing to the closely knit community in Salvador.